ZzhengP/orca/docs/source/tutos/gravity_regularization_task.rst

       return 0
     }

-See the complete code with "orca-pu-gazebo.cc" in examples.
+See the complete code in "orca-pu-regularisation.hpp". (https://github.com/ZzhengP/Stage)